chrisaga/hk-pandoc-filters/tables-rules/README.md

 ### Formating the document

-Simply use one of the table synthax allowed by Pandoc (details in [Pandoc's manual](https://pandoc.org/MANUAL.html#tables).
+With a Markdown document, simply use one of the table synthax allowed by Pandoc (details in [Pandoc's manual](https://pandoc.org/MANUAL.html#tables).

+To get rules on all the tables of the document, you can either :

-Set `tables-vrules: true` and/or `tables-hrules: true` in the YAML preamble to get rules on all the tables of the document.
+* Set `tables-vrules: true` and/or `tables-hrules: true` in the YAML preamble of your Marldown document
+* Add  `--metadata=tables-vrules` and/or `--metadata=tables-hrules` to your Pandoc command (especially if your source document is not Markdown, but HTML or something else)

 ### Rendering the document